Thank you to our brave caregivers

 Note: changes for union-represented caregivers may be subject to bargaining.

-- New – Up to two days of paid pandemic administrative leave for caregivers who miss scheduled shifts due to COVID-like vaccine side effects.
+- Up to two days total of paid pandemic administrative leave for caregivers who miss scheduled shifts due to COVID-like vaccine side effects within 48 hours of receiving either dose.

 We want to help ease your way with finding safe and alternative child care options for days when you are scheduled to work and your regular care is unexpectedly unavailable.
 Bright Horizons Back-Up Care provides access to back-up care for your children, adult and elder family members during a lapse or breakdown in normal care arrangements.
 Back-up Care offers 10 uses per eligible caregiver for the remainder of 2020.
 Learn more.